ben2d2/ipd-acme-groceries/README.md

 - `pip install .` to install as a package and access sub-commands with the simple command `acme`
 - `acme --help` to see the list of available commands
 - `acme ingest data/201904.xlsx` to import data to the application
+- `acme categories` to list the available Categories for Summary
 - `acme summary Produce 2018 12` to generate a Summary for the given Category, Year, and Month
 - `acme generate-report foo.csv` to generate a Sales Report and save to a .csv file
 - `acme reset` to delete the persistence .csv file and start fresh